dtinit/data-transfer-project/Documentation/RunningLocally.md

 To be clear, **you will only be able to transfer data to/from services you have acquired a key for.** This is by design, as explained in [API keys](Keys.md).

+## Setup keys

+The first time you run the demo image, you need to configure your credentials by copying distributions/demo-server/env.secrets.template to env.secrets and inserting the API keys and secrets you acquired above.

 ## Install Docker

 See [docs.docker.com/install](https://docs.docker.com/install/) to install Docker for your OS.